-Some of the Major Ways Modern Food Production Affects Climate Change
+Some of the Major Ways Modern Food Production and Climate Change are Linked

 - Livestock production is responsible for a surprisingly high amount of the world’s greenhouse gas emissions.
 This comes from both animals and their manure.
-Cows alone are responsible for the majority of livestock’s contribution, releasing methane through their eruptions (essentially their farts and burps) and in their manure.
+Cows alone are responsible for the majority of livestock’s contribution, releasing methane through their eruptions (what 1st graders might call their farts and burps) and their manure.
 Methane is at least 28 times as destructive as carbon dioxide when it comes to heating the atmosphere.

 - Growing food for livestock gives off nitrous oxide.
 The biggest livestock crops are soybeans, alfalfa, and corn.
 Corn is especially dependent on large amounts of carbon-emitting chemical fertilizer.